Degree Type: B.S.

 |Advanced Bank Management|

-- Students must earn a 2.50 cumulative GPA, which is based on the courses used to satisfy the certificate requirements.
+- Students must earn a 2.50 cumulative GPA in the courses used to satisfy the certificate requirements.

 - Courses may not be taken Pass/Fail.

-- All 300-400 level courses in require junior standing (60+ credits) and a 2.50 cumulative GPA to enroll.
-Required courses for the certificate may require prerequisites.
+- Required courses for the certificate may require prerequisites.